-Our churches are beautiful and historic buildings and their ministry among the local community is vital...
+Our churches are beautiful and historic buildings and their ministry with the local community is vital...

-As all churches are registered or excepted charities, they are elligible for VAT reductions and relief for certain items.
-Information can found here.
+As all churches are registered or excepted charities, so are eligible for VAT reductions and relief for certain items.
+Further information can be found here.

 - Look for ethical accreditation schemes like the Fairtrade Mark, Living Wage employers and the Fair Tax Mark.

 - Choose to buy from ethical businesses like social enterprises, co-operatives and B Corps.